Kitware/CMake/Help/manual/ctest.1.rst

 The members are:

 ``local``
-  A JSON array consisting of CPU sockets present on the system.
-Currently, only one socket is supported.
+  A JSON array of resource sets present on the system.
+Currently, this array is restricted to being of size 1.

-  Each socket is a JSON object with members whose names are equal to the desired resource types, such as ``gpu``.
+  Each array element is a JSON object with members whose names are equal to the desired resource types, such as ``gpus``.
 These names must start with a lowercase letter or an underscore, and subsequent characters can be a lowercase letter, a digit, or an underscore.
 Uppercase letters are not allowed, because certain platforms have case-insensitive environment